Page interactions

 Getting locator events

-Currently, locators support a single event that notifies you when the locator is about to perform the action:
+Currently, locators support a single event that notifies you when the locator is about to perform the action indicating that pre-conditions have been met:

 let willClick = false;